-A series of Von Frey hairs, applied to the dorsal midline of the neck, were used to measure arousal threshold in an unimplanted male, an implanted male and in an implanted female animal (Terashima and Liang, 1994; Murray et al., 1994).
-Immediately after the onset of a quiet sleep period, stimuli of 2 grams (n=10 in each animal, range 1-3 grams) were sufficient to arouse the platypus.
+A series of Von Frey hairs, applied to the dorsal midline of the neck, was used to measure arousal threshold in an unimplanted male, an implanted male and an implanted female. $^{35,50}$ Immediately after the onset of a quiet sleep period, stimuli of 2 g (n=10 in each animal, range 1-3 g) were sufficient to arouse the platypus.
 However, during the periods of behaviorally identified REM sleep, the platypus were difficult to arouse.
-Pressures required for arousal always exceeded 20 grams and were often as high as 50 grams (n=10,mean = 35 gms, range 20-50 grams).
-When aroused in this way the platypus would run from the stimulus, often leaving the burrow and entering the pool.
+Pressures required for arousal always exceeded 20 g and were often as high as 50 g (n=10, mean =35 g, range 20-50 g).
+When aroused in this way, the platypus would run from the stimulus, often leaving the burrow and entering the pool.